rexagod/crdmetrics/README.md

 Start developing by following these steps:

 - Set up dependencies with `make setup`.
-- Test out your changes with `POD_NAMESPACE=<controller-namespace> make apply apply-testdata local`.
+- Test out your changes with `make apply apply-testdata local`.
   - Telemetry metrics, by default, are exposed on `:9998/metrics`.
   - Resource metrics, by default, are exposed on `:9999/metrics`.
 - Start a `pprof` interactive session with `make pprof`.